 Winner - I guess the score is tied right now because Campaign Monitor gets this round.

-Campaign Monitor vs Mailchimp - It's Time to Report
+Campaign Monitor vs Mailchimp - Which has better reports?

 Mailchimp has one of the best reporting in the market, period.
 It is natural since they are one of the oldest in this segment.
 Mailchimp offers you all the metrics email marketing tools offer to their users, like open rates, bounces, clicks and so on.